wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/3-ai-builder-actions.md

 ## Create a flow from a solution

-To add AI Builder actions in a flow, create the flow from a Common Data Service solution.
+To add AI Builder actions in a flow, create the flow from a Microsoft Dataverse solution.

 1. Go to **Solutions** from the navigation bar on the left.